-Put a reminder in here about confidentiality.
 We have identified the following issues from the analysis of the data: We currently have no staff of ethnic origin employed at Lea Endowed.

-Due regard is given to the promotion of equality in the School Improvement Plan.
+Due regard is given to the promotion of equity in the School Improvement Plan with a focus on Excellence for All in the School Improvement Plan for 2023-2024.
 The person responsible for the monitoring and evaluation of the policy and action plan is Catherine Seagrave